bkacjios/lua-mumble/README.md

 ### `OnAudioStreamEnd (mumble.client client, mumble.audiostream stream)`

 Called when a sound file has finished playing.
-Passes the number of the audio stream that finished.
+Passes the the audio stream that finished.